Stab High Japan 2025, Presented by Monster Energy

 Rio de Janeiro: 9 PM – 2 AM (-1 day)

-Stab High Japan, Presented by Monster Energy, is a surf contest that celebrates the many different arts of flight.
-Rather than having competitors connect relatively similar directional changes for a score, the emphasis will be around single, explosive aerial maneuvers.
+Stab High Japan 2025, Presented by Monster Energy, is a surf contest focused on flight.
+Instead of connecting standard directional turns, the emphasis is on single, explosive aerial maneuvers.

-This year, with support from YETI, we’re excited to announce three divisions: Mens, Ladybirds (15-and-under girls), and Bottle Rockets (15-and-under boys).
+This year, with support from YETI, we’re excited to announce four divisions: Mens, Ladybirds (15-and-under girls), Bottle Rockets (15-and-under boys), and the all-new Women’s Super Final.
 Additionally, the Monster Air Award will be won by the surfer who performs the most impactful air of the event, regardless of division.

-The event will run from 9 AM – 2 PM local time.
-That’s 10 AM – 3 PM in Sydney and 5 PM – 10 PM in Los Angeles (please account for a date change if you’re in the Americas — Friday/Saturday instead of Saturday/Sunday).
+The event will run on May 24 and 25 from 9 AM – 4 PM local time.
+That’s ______ in Sydney and ______ in Los Angeles (note the date shift for the Americas — Friday/Saturday instead of Saturday/Sunday).

-Get there in person, or gather your friends and watch the live webcast on Stab Premium.
+If you’re in Japan, show up.
+If not, grab your friends and tune into the live webcast on Stab Premium.

-Stab High Japan, Presented by Monster Energy, is supported by YETI, Skullcandy, Sun Bum, Sambazon, and GoPro.
+Stab High Japan 2025, Presented by Monster Energy, is supported by YETI, Skullcandy, Sun Bum, and Kona Big Wave.

 There will be 36 surfers in the Pro division, 10 Ladybirds, and 10 Bottle Rockets.